Note: The program is available year round, except for the Sidney Island caches (which are disabled September 30 - May 15).

-Geocaching is an interactive treasure hunt played with a GPS unit.
-The park is pleased to offer two new geocaching loops that cater to different ages and abilities.
+Geocaching is an interactive treasure hunt played with a GPS unit or smartphone.
 The treasure hunt will take you to places on the islands you have never been and leave you without a doubt in your mind as to why this park is one of Canada’s national treasures.
+The park's geocaching program is an interactive way to learn about the unique natural and cultural heritage of the national park reserve.

 - Obtain all the co-ordinates for the geocaches from geocaching.com.

-- Use either a GPS, Iphone or Blackberry to find the caches (when using a smartphone, download the geocaching app).
+- Use either a GPS, or smartphone to find the caches (when using a smartphone, download the geocaching app).

 - Respect the natural surroundings by staying on marked trails – all geocaches are directly accessible from trails or public areas.

-- At this time, only Parks Canada staff may place geocaches in the park.
+- Only Parks Canada staff may place geocaches in the park.

 Receiving your coin